 What Does a Failed Environmental Search Mean?

-Sometimes a fail means the search company can't be sure why the land was contaminated or what with, this si something your solicitor can try and reverse the result to ensure a pass.
-Your conveyancing solicitor will be able to advise you what to do next and you might need further specific property searches.
+Sometimes a fail means the search company can't be sure why the land was contaminated or what with, this is something your solicitor can try and reverse the result to ensure a pass.
+Your conveyancing solicitor will be able to advise you on what to do next and you might need further specific property searches.